Torkom Saraydarian: Legacy

 Torkom taught for over 50 years in the US and internationally, and counseled thousands of people.
 He collected over 8,000 books, booklets, and periodicals and therewith formed the TS library.
 He presented thousands of lectures, seminars, and workshops in the US and internationally.

 He wrote 170 books, of which some have been translated into Spanish, Portuguese, Italian, Greek, Armenian, Danish, Swedish, German, Yugoslavian, and Russian, as well as thousands of articles.
 He studied and wrote summaries of major books of the Wisdom Teachings, including The Secret Doctrine, The Bhagavad Gita, Treatise on Cosmic Fire, and the Agni Yoga Books.
-With Gita Saraydarian (his daughter) Torkom helped create the TSG Foundation as the major publishing house for his works.
+With his daughter, Gita Saraydarian, Torkom helped create the TSG Foundation as the major publishing house for his works.

 He also created The Creative Trust with Gita to house his creative works and created meditation courses and spiritual training curricula.
 TSG University curriculum was founded to promote his work.

-TSG Foundation

-The TSG Foundation focuses on a comprehensive spiritual educational program of life enhancement teachings designed by Saraydarian.

-TSG continues to be run by Gita Saraydarian.
-The Foundation's headquarters is in Cave Creek, Arizona.
-Its books, study courses, and seminars are distributed/conducted throughout the world.

-The prime objective of the TSG Foundation's work is to help people to unfold their potentials; deepen their non-sectarian spiritual learning through practical, transformational processes; increase their capacity to serve others; and make their lives more beautiful.
-TSG provides progressive ideas — defined as those ideas which are designed for the betterment of human relationships and for humanity as a whole, through which a person is empowered to make better life choices.

-The foundation claims that new education is found in new subject matter, not in new methods.
-TSG's subject matter involves principles and standards that can be applied by people of all backgrounds and cultures.
-It is designed to train the mind to think holistically.
-TSG labels this education 'living ethics'.
-This includes: